javadbat/jb-image-input/README.md

 //set max file size to 2MB
 document.querySelector('jb-image-input').maxFileSize = 2*1024*1024;
 ```
-when user select file bigger than that image input will ignore file and dispatch(fire) the `maxSizeExceed` event
+when user select file bigger than that image input will  dispatch(fire) the `maxSizeExceed` event.
 ```javascript
 //set max file size to 2MB
 document.querySelector('jb-image-input').addEventListener('maxSizeExceed',(e)=>{
     alert(`your file is ${e.detail.file.size} size and it's bigger than 2MB`);
 });
 ```

 ### set custom style

 in some cases in your project you need to change default style of web-component for example you need zero margin or different border-radius and etc.